Resa-Obamwonyi/devopsCapstoneProject/README.md

 # Cloud and Devops Capstone Project
 In this project, I have deployed a quiz app using the blue green deployment strategy.
-I am using a Makefile, a dockerfile, linting tools and shell scripts to run the deployment pipeline commands via circle ci
+I am using a Makefile, a dockerfile, linting tools and shell scripts to run the deployment pipeline commands via circle ci.

-# How to test